jbakse/compform_site/content/3D/index.md

 ## Hello, OpenSCAD!

-Download OpenSCAD, set it up, and try to make the challenges below.
+Download OpenSCAD, set it up, and try to recreate the images below.
 Tip: Use code to rotate the bar.

 ![green bar](images/green_bar.png)
 ![yellow ring](images/yellow_ring.png)